 In August I went to my doctor.
 He did my blood work and then sent me for a CT and PET scan that same day.
 The diagnosis: pancreatic cancer.
 I thought my life was over.
 I knew it was the worst thing that could ever and did ever happen to me.
 I didn’t know of any survivors, and had not heard of any survivors.
 I had only heard of people who did not survive.

-Within three weeks after the diagnosis of pancreatic cancer, I met with a surgeon and in early September I had a Whipple procedure.
+Within three weeks after the diagnosis of pancreatic cancer, I met with Dr. Nicholas Nissen, a surgeon, and in early September I had a Whipple procedure.
 The surgery was not easy and learning how to eat afterward was a challenge.
 Over time, I used acupuncture and digestive enzymes to help me eat, but I also learned that time is a healer.

 After I recovered from surgery, I began chemotherapy in December 2011 with Dr. William Isacoff, a highly respected oncologist who thinks outside the box.
 He came up with a personalized treatment plan for me.
 He used a combination of drugs at different times in different combinations, including Abraxane, Eloxatin, Xeloda, Avastin, 5-FU, leucovorin, and mitomycin.
 The chemotherapy treatments were difficult but I listened to some of my favorite music—Frank Sinatra and Andrea Bocelli— during my treatments and told my body to relax and to accept these drugs in order to heal.